 Group MBSR program causes mindfulness.
-Meditation and mindfulness practices lead to and self-acceptance selfawareness in patients.
+Meditation and mindfulness practices lead to selfand self-acceptance awareness in patients.
 Mindfulness is not a method or technique.
-It is defined as an available way to reduce pain and expand positive qualities such insight, consciousness, wisdom as and sympathy (27).
+It is defined as an available way to reduce pain and expand positive qualities such consciousness, insight, as wisdom and sympathy (27).
 Applying relaxation training broadly and high emphasis on it as a valuable stress management skill should be regularly